tofrank7/Excel_Project_Data_Analytics/Project_1_Dashboard/README.md

 =IF($D2<>title,$E2,NA())  ← Light bars for non-selected values
 =IF($D2=title,$E2,NA())   ← Dark bar for selected value
 ```
-- $D2 contains the current job title in the sorted list
+- `$D2` contains the current job title in the sorted list
-- title refers to the user’s selected job title from the dashboard
+- `title` refers to the user’s selected job title from the dashboard
-- E2 is the corresponding median salary
+- `E2` is the corresponding median salary

-When these formulas are used as separate data series in a chart, Excel highlights the selected value while still displaying surrounding data—making insights easier to spot without losing overall context.
+When these formulas are used as two separate data series in a bar chart, Excel highlights the selected value while still displaying surrounding data—making insights easier to spot without losing overall context.

 ### Data Validation